 Pilot the floor with the hardest shared-pantry load

-Recommend a two-week trial on the wing with shared pantry traffic—not a single-tenant floor that understates ice and milk pressure.
+Recommend a two-week free trial on the wing with the heaviest shared pantry traffic—not a single-tenant floor that understates ice and milk pressure.
 Read the two week trial FAQ for timing.
 The break room readiness quiz scores readiness.
 Local field notes frame street-level comparisons.
 The May humidity, milk, and ice bin hygiene piece covers similar climate physics—use both when you brief workplace experience.

 ESG without extra plastic in humid storage